 Professional Adviser reports that the data request asks the 65 targeted IFAs, since 1 January 2020, how many members of the Rolls-Royce DB pension scheme:

-- Have you recommended to transfer their Rolls-Royce DB pension scheme benefits?
+- Have you recommended transferring their Rolls-Royce DB pension scheme benefits?

 - Have you recommended not to transfer their Rolls-Royce DB pension scheme benefits?